Optimal sequencing depth for single-cell RNA-sequencing in Wasserstein space: Introduction

 We model the measurement process with two steps.
 The first step is the selection of $n$ cells from the population.
 This will give us an empirical distribution of cells $\mu_n$, defined precisely in~\eqref{eq: true empirical mu n} below.
 Then, in the second step, we measure the gene expression of each cell through sequencing to obtain a noisy empirical distribution $\widehat{\mu}_n(m)$, defined precisely in~\eqref{eq: noisy empirical mu hat} below.

 In sequencing, only the relative abundance of gene products matters.
 Therefore, we represent gene expression profiles of cells in relative terms.
-We denote a (relative) gene expression vector $P=(p_1, \dots, p_d) \in \Delta_{(d-1)}$ where $\Delta_{(d-1)}$ is the $(d-1)$-dimensional simplex.
-Since each cell is represented by its gene expression; hence it can be regarded as $P \in \Delta_{(d-1)}$.
-Let $\mu$ be the unknown true distribution of gene expression $P$, i.e., $P$ is distributed according to $\mu$.
+We denote a cell's gene expression vector by $X=(x_1, \dots, x_d) \in \Delta_{(d-1)}$ where $\Delta_{(d-1)}$ is the $(d-1)$-dimensional simplex.
+A population of cells is represented by a probability measure $\mu$ on $\Delta_{d-1}$, i.e., $X$ is distributed according to $\mu$.
+In practice, despite the large $d$, the distribution $\mu$ enjoys nice low dimensional structure, quantified here by an {\em intrinsic dimension} $k$ which will be defined rigorously later (see \Cref{def: Wasserstein dimension} and \Cref{rmk: intrinsic dimension}).
 Our goal is to obtain a distribution which approximates $\mu$.

 In the first step of the measurement process, we sample $n$ cells from the population.
-This gives us i.i.d. samples from $\mu$ which we denote by $\vec{P}:=\{P_1, \dots, P_n\} \subseteq \Delta_{(d-1)}$.
+This gives us i.i.d. samples from $\mu$ which we denote by $\vec{X}:=\{X_1, \dots, X_n\} \subseteq \Delta_{(d-1)}$.
 We denote the unknown true empirical distribution by

 In the second step of the measurement process, we consider two related models for the sequencing procedure.
 In both cases, cell expression profiles are generated multinomially from the true expression profile.
 The two models differ in how many reads are selected per cell.
-In the first model, cell sampling frequency $U \in \mathbb{R}_{>0}$ can depend on gene expression profile $P$.
-In the second model, $P$ and $U$ are independent.
-We use $\mu_{(P,U)}$ to denote the joint distribution of $U$ and $P$ for the fist model.
-When we use $\mu$ only, it always denotes the (marginal) distribution of $P$, not of $U$.
+In the first model, cell sampling frequency $U \in \mathbb{R}_{>0}$ can depend on gene expression profile $X$.
+In the second model, $X$ and $U$ are independent.
+Model 1 accounts for the fact that larger cells contain more molecules of RNA, whereas model 2 accounts for the cell-type independent factors such as RNA capture efficiency.
+We use $\mu_{(X,U)}$ to denote the joint distribution of $U$ and $X$ for the first model.
+When we write $\mu$ with no subscript, it denotes the (marginal) distribution of $X$.